xudongzhaodev/xudongzhaodev/README.md

 ## Hi there 👋
 I am a Java, Python, and Angular Fullstack developer and DevOps living in Paris.
 I use Spring Boot, Micronaut, and Flask as backend frameworks.
+Mariadb and PostgreSQL as database.

 I am also a Rust enthusiast.
-I hope to explore using Rust in different fields, including web development, DevOps, data science, AI, and embedded system.
+I hope to explore using Rust in different fields, including web development, DevOps, data science, AI, and embedded system, or just solve leetcode problems with Rust.
 <!--
 **xudongzhaodev/xudongzhaodev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.